imatge-upc/salgan/README.md

 You may also want to refer to our publication with the more human-friendly Chicago style:

 *Junting Pan, Cristian Canton, Kevin McGuinness, Noel E. O'Connor, Jordi Torres, Elisa Sayrol and Xavier Giro-i-Nieto.
-"SalGAN: Visual Saliency Prediction with Generative Adversarial Networks." arxiv.
+"SalGAN: Visual Saliency Prediction with Generative Adversarial Networks." arXiv.
 2017.*

 ## Models